 Coconut Milk: A Healthier Substitute for Soy Milk

-When it comes to milk alternatives, coconut milk, a product made from the expressed juice of grated coconut meat and water, should be at the top of your list.
-The main benefit of drinking this beverage is its healthy fat content.
+When it comes to milk alternatives, coconut milk should be at the top of your list.
+Made from the expressed juice of grated coconut meat and water, the main benefit of drinking this beverage is its healthy fat content.

 Coconut milk contains lauric acid, which is converted into monolaurin when digested.
 Monolaurin is a triglyceride that offers various benefits to your health, such as fighting various germs.
-In one study published in the Journal of Medicinal Food, monolaurin was found to have antibacterial effects, including strains resistant to antibiotics.30 In another study, monolaurin exhibited antifungal capabilities against Candida albicans, a yeast responsible for various fungal infections such as Candida albicans.31
+In one study published in the Journal of Medicinal Food, monolaurin was found to have antibacterial effects, even against strains resistant to antibiotics.22 In another study, monolaurin exhibited antifungal capabilities against Candida albicans, a yeast responsible for various fungal infections.23

 Lauric acid is also classified as a medium-chain fatty acid (MCFA) or medium-chain triglyceride (MCT).
 Research has found that this type of fat may help promote health by:

-- Controlling hunger — Consuming MCTs can help release hormones that promote feeling full, thereby helping you reduce your overall caloric intake.32
+- Controlling hunger — Consuming MCTs may help release hormones that promote satiety, thereby helping you reduce your overall caloric intake.24

-- Boosting energy — MCTs are digested quicker compared to other triglycerides.33 This means that they can be used as an instant source of healthy energy compared to sugar and carbs.34
+- Boosting energy — MCTs are digested quicker compared to other triglycerides.25 This means that they can be used as an instant source of healthy energy compared to sugar and carbs.26

-- Improving cognitive function — Studies indicate that MCT consumption may help manage the symptoms of cognitive conditions such as autism35 and Alzheimer’s disease.36
+- Improving cognitive function — Studies indicate that MCT consumption may help manage the symptoms of cognitive conditions such as autism27 and Alzheimer's disease.28

 Just like almond milk, coconut milk can be made in the comfort of your own home.
 Having your own stock of fresh coconut milk will give you access to healthy fats all year round, as long as you have a supply of fresh, organic coconut meat.
-Follow the procedure below to make your own, according to The Kitchn:37
+Follow the procedure below to make your own:

 Homemade Coconut Milk Recipe